EEA-report: Improvement European waters comes to a standstill

 River Basin Management Plans

 The new report complements a forthcoming European Commission report, which will assess to what extent the Member States comply with the Water Framework Directive.
 According to the Water Framework Directive all European waters should eventually meet a ‘good status’.
-It requires Member States to produce effective River Basin Management Plans (RBMPs) as well as programmes and measures to improve water quality.
+But several countries are asking for a revision of the one-out-all-out principle.
+Member States need to produce effective River Basin Management Plans (RBMPs) as well as programmes and measures to improve water quality.

 The status of many water bodies in the different Member States remains unknown.
 Source: EEA-report.